toeverything/blocksuite/README.md

 BlockSuite is not intended to be yet another plugin-based rich text editing framework.
 Instead, **it encourages building various collaborative applications directly through whatever UI framework you're comfortable with**.
 To this end, we will try to open-source more basic modules as reusable packages for this in the BlockSuite project.

 Although BlockSuite is still in its early stages, you can already use the `@blocksuite/editor` package, the collaborative editor used by AFFiNE Alpha.
-Note that this editor is also a web component and completely framework-independent!
+Note that this editor is also a web component and is completely framework-independent!

 ## Current Status (`@blocksuite/editor`)